-People with a life threatening illness spend most of their time with family, friends and acquaintances in their own community at home, including disability and residential aged care facilities, not in hospital.
-Building community capacity in relation to life-threatening illnesses, dying, death, loss and bereavement leads to better support and positive outcomes for people with a life-threatening illness.
+People with a life limiting illness spend most of their time with family, friends and acquaintances in their own community at home, including disability and residential aged care facilities, not in hospital.
+Building community capacity in relation to life limiting illnesses, dying, death, loss and bereavement leads to better support and positive outcomes for people with a life limiting illness.

 Even within the first round projects, this initiative has generated new and innovative partnerships between local communities and the palliative care services, and significantly ‘value added’ to the provision of excellent and responsive palliative care across the region, as can be seen from the table below.